-Is trying to come up with hundreds or even thousands of dollars keeping you from opening an investment account?
-It shouldn’t.
-In the past it was almost a requirement to have quite a bit of money available in order to make your initial investment in a mutual fund or open a brokerage account.
+You shouldn't wait until you come up with hundreds or even thousands of dollars before opening an investment account.
+In the past, it was almost a requirement to have quite a bit of money available to make your initial investment in a mutual fund or open a brokerage account.
 Today, things are quite different.
-You can now start investing with very little money up front.
+You can now start investing with very little money upfront.
 Here's how.

 Direct Stock Purchase Plans

-If investing in individual companies is your goal, you might want to consider Direct Purchase Plans, or DPPs for short.
-Like their name suggests, you purchase these stocks directly from the company.
+If investing in individual companies is your goal, you might want to consider Direct Purchase Plans or DPPs for short.
+As their name suggests, you purchase these stocks directly from the company.
 There’s no brokerage account, no middleman, and you work directly with the company that issues the stock.
-One drawback is that not every company offers a DPP so you may be somewhat limited in your selection.
+One drawback is that not every company offers a DPP so that you may be somewhat limited in your selection.

 Online Brokers and Investing Apps

-A second way to start investing with a small amount of money is to sign up with an online discount broker like ShareBuilder, which operates in partnership with Capital One.
+A second way to start investing with a small amount of money is to sign up with an online discount broker.
 For just a few dollars, you can create an automatic investment plan that will help you start building your portfolio.
 Keep in mind that they may impose some account restrictions and fees, but generally speaking, it’s a great way to start investing today without much money.

-Like online brokers, investing apps can charge their own service and maintenance fees.
+Like online brokers, investing apps can charge service and maintenance fees.
 The investment choices offered can vary widely; some allow you to invest in predetermined portfolios of exchange-traded funds while others offer individual stocks.
-Remember also that these individual investments may carry their own fees.
+Remember also that these individual investments may carry fees.
 If you're looking for an investing app to get started with, here are a few to consider:

 Invest in ETFs

 But ETFs don’t come without drawbacks.
-For one, you have to purchase whole shares unless you’re doing so through an account such as ShareBuilder.
+For one, you have to purchase whole shares.
 Second, you’re going to typically pay a trading commission each time you make a trade.
-Since commissions can generally run anywhere from $4.50 to $11 this can quickly eat into your investment.
-But if you purchase ETFs less frequently and with slightly larger amounts of money you can keep your transaction costs down.
+Since commissions can generally run anywhere from $4.50 to $11, this can quickly eat into your investment.
+But if you purchase ETFs less frequently and with slightly larger amounts of money, you can keep your transaction costs down.

 Fund Companies Offering Low Minimums

 One of the biggest and well-known no-load fund companies out there is Vanguard.
 But guess what?
-For most of their funds they require a $3,000 minimum investment just to get started.
-For many people it could take nearly a year to save up that kind of money if they are investing for the first time, and that is just to purchase one single fund!
-Vanguard isn't alone and most of the major fund companies have steep initial investment minimums
+For most of their funds, they require a $3,000 minimum investment just to get started.
+For many people, it could take nearly a year to save up that kind of money if they are investing for the first time, and that is to purchase one single fund.
+Vanguard isn't alone, and most of the major fund companies have steep initial investment minimums